Uranium2/tft_augments_helper/README.md

 ```console
 (.venv) tft_augments_helper>py main.py
 ```
-- Select the rank to check pick rate from drop down menu.
+- Select the rank to check stats from drop down menu.
 And click `Run` before or during a TFT game.

 ![plot](./img/demo_0.png)

 - The button must show `Running`.
-Press on `Running` to stop round detection and augments pick rate search.
+Press on `Running` to stop round detection and augments stats search.

 ![plot](./img/demo_1.png)

-- In red are the pick rate of the augments from the rank you selected.
+- In red are the stats of the augments from the rank you selected.
 You can change the rank at any time, even during augment rounds.

 ![plot](./img/demo_2.png)

 - Overlay display is refreshed every 3 seconds.
-So you can reroll your augments and wait for new pick up rate.
+So you can reroll your augments and wait for new stats.

 ![plot](./img/demo_3.png)